How do I get a Festival Pass?

 How do I choose which farm venues to visit?

-To make the most of your festival experience, we suggest you plan to visit two farms in the morning, stop for lunch, and visit two more farms in the afternoon.
-You should plan on spending half an hour to an hour at each farm.
+To make the most of your festival experience, we suggest you plan to visit two to three farms in the morning, stop for lunch, and visit two to three farms in the afternoon.
+Some farms offer short tours of 10-20mins duration with no fixed start times, other farms are offering 30-40min tours that start hourly from 10am.
+The tours will be held at 10am, 11am, 12noon, 1pm, 2pm and 3pm.

 Check the timing of tours at each farm in the Festival program.